Almarquest/demo/README.md

 # DEMO
 Learning github

-I know hoz to push modifications to github
+I know how to push modifications to github